lexibank/powerma/README.md

-# Phylogenetic Database of Manual Alphabets
+# Evolutionary Dynamics in the Dispersal of Sign Languages

 Cite the source dataset as

-> Power, Justin M. and List, Johann-Mattis (2019): Phylogenetic Database of Manual Alphabets.
-Jena: Max Planck Institute for the Science of Human History.
+> Power, Justin M.; Grimm, Guido; and List, Johann-Mattis (2019): Evolutionary dynamics in the dispersal of sign languages.
+Royal Society Open Science.
+DOI: 10.1098/rsos.191100

 This dataset is licensed under a GPL-3.0 license